foo-dogsquared/freebies-hunt-api/src/list.md

 ## Mathematics
 ### A collection of resources and tools to be able to aid you into solving mathematical problems. | math | #473144
+- [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) | A YouTube channel that focuses on teaching mathematics intuitively by including animations.
+If you want to get started learning mathematics with this channel, I recommend to look into the playlist (or the Essence of X series).
+- [Awesome Math (by *rossant*)](https://github.com/rossant/awesome-math) | An [awesome](https://github.com/sindresorhus/awesome) list of websites, tools, and lecture notes for the branches of mathematics such as topology, calculus, analysis, and more.
+- [Eddie Woo](https://www.youtube.com/channel/UCq0EGvLTyy-LLT1oUSO_0FQ) | **(Recommended for pre-calculus concepts.
+Pair that up with Professor Leonard (another of my personal recommendations) and you have a pair of YouTube channels that teaches high school mathematics for you.)** A YouTube channel led by [the titular mathematics teacher](https://misterwootube.com/) who produces online content for mathematics, mainly on pre-calculus topics.
 - [fxSolver](https://www.fxsolver.com/) | A mathematical solver.
 Also provides formula for different fields including medical sciences, aerospace engineering, computer sciences, and much more.
 - [Geogebra](https://www.geogebra.org/) | A free and open source web suite of mathematical tools.
 Includes a graphing calculator, a 3D graphing tool, and geometry tools.
 Also provides mathematical resources for different mathematical branches which you can see in their [Resources section](https://www.geogebra.org/materials).
 - [Mathway](https://www.mathway.com/) | Similar to Geogebra, it provides a free online-based suite of mathematical tools to help in solving problems ranging from algebra, calculus, statistics, linear algebra, and even chemistry.
+- [patrickJMT](https://www.youtube.com/channel/UCFe6jenM1Bc54qtBsIJGRZQ) | A YouTube channel that focuses on mathematics so if you want to learn math through YouTube, here is one channel that specializes on it.
+- [Professor Leonard](https://www.youtube.com/channel/UCoHhuummRZaIVX7bD4t2czg) | **(Recommended for calculus stuff, also pair this one with Eddie Woo and you got a pair of YouTube channels to teach you the high school math.)** A YouTube channel that focuses on giving topics on calculus.
 - [Symbolab](https://www.symbolab.com/) | A step by step calculator aiding you in solving algebra and calculus problems.
 One of the main features here is they also provide [practice problems and quizzes](https://www.symbolab.com/practice) in the site to help you improve your problem solving skills.
 - [SciPy](https://www.scipy.org/) | A free and open source mathematical, science, and engineering set of Python-based libraries and frameworks.
 - [Sage](http://www.sagemath.org/index.html) | A free and open source mathematical software built on top of existing open source projects such as [SciPy](https://www.scipy.org/) libraries and many more.